-The District has regularly reported the results of its community engagement efforts for the Solana Vista rebuild and the Solana Santa Fe improvements/rebuild via community reports/meetings.
+The District has regularly reported the results of its community engagement efforts for the Solana Santa Fe improvements/rebuild via community reports/meetings.
 Prior to the commencement of construction at Solana Santa Fe, the District held community engagement meetings and has worked diligently to keep the community informed of progress on the project.
+As such, Solana Santa Fe School invited the community to their school's Grand Re-Opening which was held on October 4, 2023.

 At ICOC meetings, District staff regularly share presentation materials from recent community engagement meetings and the results of discussions among participants.
-The District also briefed the ICOC on the status of community concerns reported directly to the District regarding the ongoing Solana Vista reconstruction project.

-Plans to Leverage Funds from Other District Sources for Solana Santa Fe Project
+Plans to Leverage Funds from Other District Sources for the Solana Santa Fe Project